Angie0304/Image_Processing/README.md

 # Image_Processing
-This repository contains a collection of projects related to digital image processing, including mathematical morphology, point operations, and applied projects.
-Each module focuses on experimentation, analysis, and implementation of different image processing techniques.
+This repository contains projects and practical exercises in digital image processing, including point operations, mathematical morphology, and image segmentation, with a focus on implementation and analysis of techniques.

 ## Repository Structure